If you have a goal, write it down. If you do not write it down, you do not have a goal, you have a wish.

 A much smaller chunk of the population will have the courage to try and bring their ideas to life.
 They’ll talk to people who could help.
 They invest some of their time and often their money.
 They’ll do what they think is required to launch their idea.
 But it won’t be enough.
 Something will be missing.
 Some key element that was required, that just wasn’t there.
 These people make up the next layer of the pyramid: Those who try their ideas out.

 At the very top of the pyramid are a special few people: Those who can pull it off.
 These are the people who know how to get results.
 They have ideas.
 They note them down.
 They develop them.
 They attempt them.
 They speak to the right people.
 They ask the right questions.
-They constantly re-evaulate their position and use helpful feedback from others to improve their idea until it's a success.
+They constantly reevaluate their position and use helpful feedback from others to improve their idea until it’s a success.

 The take-home message from the Idea Pyramid is this: Everyone on the top of the pyramid had to go through the other levels in order to get to the top.
-Every successful inventor, author, entrepreneur, film maker, etc. has not only had a great idea, they had the curiousity to explore and develop their idea, the courage to try and bring it to life, and the skill and perseverence to actually pull it off.
+Every successful inventor, author, entrepreneur, film maker, etc. has not only had a great idea, they had the curiosity to explore and develop their idea, the courage to try and bring it to life, and the skill and perseverance to actually pull it off.